ANNUAL ALLIANCE REPORT

 - Activities and Products

-Class presentations consist of an overview of OSHA and the OSH Act, the rights and responsibilities of a small business owner, and the rights of employees.
+- Class presentations consist of an overview of OSHA and the OSH Act, the rights and responsibilities of a small business owner, and the rights of employees.
 In addition to being entrepreneurs, the students are often employees of local companies.
 A great deal of time is spent on the rights of employees, including a discussion of how to file complaints.
-Training has been provided in Spanish in the past, when a bi-lingual compliance officer was on staff.
-For approximately two years, the office lacked that capability so training was performed in English.
-Recently, another bi-lingual compliance officer has been hired and accompanied the CAS to the 2/18/10 training program.
+Training is provided in Spanish, by our bi-lingual compliance officer.

-Type of Activity (Conference, Training, Print and Electronic Distribution, etc.) Number of Individuals Reached or Trained Microbusiness training Session #1 17 Microbusiness training Session #2 15 Microbusiness training Session #3 22 Microbusiness training Session #4 17 Community festival ~150 Latina Center presentation 25 Residential Construction training 45 TOTAL ~ 300
+Type of Activity (Conference, Training, Print and Electronic Distribution, etc.) Number of Individuals Reached or Trained Microbusiness training Session #1 18 Microbusiness training Session #2 16 Microbusiness training Session #3 25 Microbusiness training Session #4 17 Community festival ~150 Latina Center presentation 25 Residential Construction training 45 TOTAL ~ 300

 - Upcoming Milestones